fred1357944/compas-actions.ghpython_components/README-Local.md

 python componentize_cpy.py components dist --version "0.1.0"
 ```

-copy the generated files in `dist` to your Grasshopper components folder.
+copy the generated files in `dist` to your Grasshopper userObjects folder.

 ## test